maksimgm/engineering_blog/js_event_loop.md

 goThird();
 ```

-1. `setTimeout`is called and is sent to the heap, then immediatly to the queue,where it waits.
+1. `setTimeout`is called and is sent to the heap, then immediately to the queue(since it is set to 0),where it waits.

 2. `goFirst()` is called to the stack, where it `console.logs`, "I'm first".
 Then it pops off.

 3. `goSecond()` is called to the stack where it `console.logs`, "I'm third".
 Then it pops off.

 4. Once the stack is empty, `setTimeout` moves to the stack and `console.logs` "I'm next".
 Then it pops off.

+#### Conclusion

+As you've observed, things do not work in the order which they appear in Javascript, since it is an asynchronous language.
+I only internalized the asynchronicity of JS when I learned the event loop and what happens *under the hood*.
+If you take anything away from this piece it should be the following, run your programs and understand why they work the way that they do.
+Understand what bits of code should be executed first and why.
+This goes back to understanding the event loop and its importance.
+Hope this helps.
+Good hunting!